Baked Zucchini with Tomatoes and Gouda Cheese

 Easy Baked Zucchini with Tomatoes and Gouda Cheese Recipe

 When fresh zucchini comes in with a vengeance, I love finding new ways to serve it to my family.
 Baked, roasted, fried or steamed there’s just no end to the possibilities.
-So many seasonings compliment the mild flavor and texture of zucchini and I can’t think of one single way that it can be prepared that doesn’t make me happy.
-It’s so good and good for you!
-My Dad plants a garden every year, and he truly is the King of green thumbs.
-He can grow anything and grow it in abundance.
-It would be an absolute tragedy if we ever left empty handed.
-Every year he grows beautiful yellow squash and zucchini giving me a new opportunity each Summer to try a different technique of preparing each of them.
+So many seasonings complements the mild flavor and texture of zucchini and I can’t think of one single way that it can be prepared that doesn’t make me happy.
+How to make Baked Zucchini: (Scroll down for full printable recipe.)

 How to Make the Best Baked Zucchini with Tomatoes and Gouda Cheese Recipe